Welcome to ADHD Pirates CIC

 Workplace Resources

-Practical guides and resources exploring neurodiversity at work, with clear routes for both employees and employers.
-Includes signposts to Access to Work guidance, specialist workplace support, and trusted legal information.
+Practical guides exploring neurodiversity at work, helping employees and employers navigate different needs without defaulting to one size fits all approaches.
+Includes Access to Work guidance, specialist workplace support, and trusted legal information.

 Our Language